NATIONWIDE FEDERAL CRIMINAL DEFENSE (213) 542-0994

 Most weapons and gun offenses are state crimes investigated by local law enforcement and prosecuted in a state criminal court.
 However, some types of gun crimes could result in federal charges that the United States Attorney's Office prosecutes in a federal courtroom.

 For example, two main statutes dealing with federal gun crimes include 18 U.S.C. § 922 and 18 U.S.C. § 924.
-Federal gun charges are normally harshly punished and carry mandatory minimum prison sentences.
+Federal gun charges usually are harshly punished and carry mandatory minimum prison sentences.

 Federal gun offenses are investigated by the Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF), Federal Bureau of Investigation (FBI), and Drug Enforcement Administration (DEA), among others.

-These types of federal cases are very serious, and you will need to retain a federal criminal attorney who understands the court process and the federal sentencing guidelines.
+These types of federal cases are severe, and you must retain a federal criminal attorney who understands the court process and the federal sentencing guidelines.

 What Are Federal Gun Crimes?

 Gun offenses are violations of different federal statutes that regulate deadly weapons.
-A firearm is described as any weapon designed or converted to expel a projectile using an explosive.
+A firearm is any weapon designed or converted to expel a projectile using an explosive.

-Federal laws regulate the possession, purchasing, selling, manufacturing, or distribution of firearms.
+Federal laws regulate firearms possession, purchase, sale, manufacturing, or distribution.
 These statutes also ban certain firearms, such as semiautomatic assault weapons and machine guns.
 They also prohibit selling a gun to a convicted felon.

 What Are Federal Gun Crimes?